goeiebook/creativelab/README.md

 ---

 Suddenly the workflow stops working.
 A modified localstorage structure no longer persists when the page is reloaded.
 Is there a parallel to the fate of the basketball?
 Have the Creative Lab staff closed a hole?
 In an attempt to understand what's happening, I open the source code and read.
 It's an enormous file.
 It is not obfuscated, but contains a lot of noise.
-Chrome Dev Console slows to a crawl while converting to the code to a readable format.
+Chrome Dev Console slows to a crawl converting the code to a readable format.
 Text search for 'boardStates', and find:

 ![this is useful][setstage]

+`setStageFromLocal()` ...
 Was that always there?
 Invoking the function immediately populates the localstorage structure and displays it.
 And, more importantly, it persits across reloads.
 Why did I not think of looking this function before?
 To what else am I blind?

 [default]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg